Sunday, November 27, 2022

 Okay, maybe we were reacting to a student photographer being in our class.
 Or maybe it was our usual look about an hour after lunch.
 We all ate hamburgers, hot dogs, or pizzas, with french fries and a sea of ketchup, every day at lunch.
 It’s a wonder we didn’t get scurvy.
 (Or indigestion.)
 But this was just months before ketchup was deemed a bona fide vegetable, so maybe we were ahead of our time.

 I’ll have you know that I did okay in math, including geometry.
 It’s true, however, that one year of high school math was as far as I got.
 Boy-howdy, that was my limit.
 So I jumped for joy when I successfully tested out of math in my college entrance exams, so my undergraduate GPA didn’t have to suffer.
-Hallujah!
+Hallelujah!

 Anyway, remembering this spoof book (and others I did later on) makes me think that a career in book publishing maybe wasn’t such a stretch for me.
 The surprise might be that I went into editing instead of graphic design.